Nek5000/NekDoc/source/problem_setup/features.rst

 Grid-to-Grid Interpolation
 --------------------------

-Nek includes the capability to transfer a solution from one mesh to an entirely different mesh.
+*Nek5000* includes the capability to transfer a solution from one mesh to an entirely different mesh.
 This allows a user to restart from an existing field file with a new mesh.
 This is accomplished by calling the generic field reader which will spectrally interpolate a result file from a previous case.
 If using the latest master branch from github, this can be done by specifying the ``int`` restart option in the ``.par`` file.